top of page

 Transparency in Percentage-Based Models

 One of the primary hesitations among healthcare providers is whether a percentage-based billing model results in unpredictable costs or hidden fees.
 Unlike flat-fee models, where costs remain the same regardless of revenue, percentage-based billing fluctuates with collections, which can sometimes cause uncertainty for providers who prefer fixed expenses.
+This concern is especially relevant when evaluating medical billing and coding services for nurse practitioners, who often operate within tighter budget constraints and require cost-effective, transparent solutions.

 How to Ensure Transparency